 We can help you work out the best option for your child

 Our Learning Support team is dedicated to ensuring all children and young people can be an active part of their local learning community.

 We work with particular children and young people who have learning support needs, provide advice and guidance to the adults around them, and ensure the schooling network provides options and opportunities for particular needs to be met.

 We identify strategies, approaches, equipment and environmental changes that can support children and young people to be engaged and challenged and experience success.

 Te reo Māori and tikanga Māori are part of our national identity and culture, and are protected as taonga under Te Tiriti o Waitangi.
-Under the Education Act 1989, schools are required to instil in each child and young person an appreciation of the importance of cultural knowledge, identity, different official languages, and the Treaty of Waitangi and te reo Māori.
+Under the Education and Training Act 2020, schools are required to instil in each child and young person an appreciation of the importance of diversity, cultural knowledge, identity, different official languages, and Te Tiriti o Waitangi and te reo Māori.

 The network of schools provides a range of primary and secondary Māori medium options through a number of schools and kura throughout New Zealand.
 Māori immersion and Kura Kaupapa Māori education is a setting in which teaching and learning is mostly in the Māori language – students are taught all or some curriculum subjects in Māori for at least 51 per cent of the time (Māori Language Immersion Levels 1-2).